Installing the i4connected application

 Check out this article in order to build your i4connected Web App portal in order to store and manipulate data that will be used by you and your team.

-The i4connected Web App portal is the interactive program built with web technologies (HTML, CSS, JS) storing and manipulating data that you and your team will be using, to perform tasks over the internet.
+The i4connected Web App portal is an interactive program built with web technologies (HTML, CSS, JS) storing and manipulating data that you and your team will be using, to perform tasks over the internet.

 In order to set it up, please follow the below-described steps:

-1. Open the i4connected WebApp folder and identify the Index.html file.
+Open the i4connected WebApp folder and identify the Index.html file.
 Open the file using an editor tool and configure it as follows:

-1. Set the window.remoteUrl.
+Set the window.remoteUrl.

 Tip